biolab/orange3/doc/visual-programming/source/widgets/classify/classificationtreeviewer.rst

 -  **Classification Tree**

-Classification tree.
+A classification tree.

 **Outputs**:

 -  **Data**

-Data from the selected tree node.
+Data from a selected tree node.

 Description
 -----------

 This is a versatile widget with 2-D visualization of a `classification tree`_.
-The user can select a node, instructing the widget to output the data associated with the node thus enabling explorative data analysis.
+The user can select a node, instructing the widget to output the data associated with the node, thus enabling explorative data analysis.

 .. figure:: images/ClassificationTreeViewer-stamped.png

 1. Information on the input.

+2. Display options:

+   - Zoom in and zoom out
-2. Set the zoom and define the tree width.
-Nodes display information bubble when hovering over them.
+   - Select the tree width.
+The nodes display information bubbles when hovering over them.
+   - Select the depth of your tree.

-3. Edges between nodes in the tree graph are drawn based on the selected edge width.
+   - Select edge width.
+The edges between the nodes in the tree graph are drawn based on the selected edge width.

    -  All the edges will be of equal width if *Fixed* is chosen.
    -  When *Relative to root* is selected, the width of the edge will correspond to the proportion of instances in the corresponding node with respect to all the instances in the training data.
-Under this selection the edge will get thinner and thinner when traversing toward the bottom of the tree.
+Under this selection, the edge will get thinner and thinner when traversing toward the bottom of the tree.
-   -  *Relative to parent* makes the edge width correspond to proportion of instances in the nodes with respect to the instances in their parent node.
+   -  *Relative to parent* makes the edge width correspond to the proportion of instances in the nodes with respect to the instances in their parent node.

-4. Nodes box defines the target class, which you can change based on classes in the data.
-You can also set the color scheme in *Set Colors*.
+   -  Define the target class, which you can change based on classes in the data.

-5. Press *Save Graph* to save the classification tree graph as a file.
+3. Press *Save image* to save the created classification tree graph to your computer as a *.svg* or *.png* file.
+4. Produce a report.

 Examples
 --------

-Below is a simple schema where we have read the data, constructed the classification tree and viewed it in our tree viewer.
-If both the viewer and :doc:`Classification Tree<../classify/classificationtree>` are open, any run of tree induction algorithm will immediately affect the visualization.
-You can thus use this combination to explore how parameters of the induction algorithm influence the structure of the resulting tree.
+Below, is a simple schema, where we have read the data, constructed the classification tree and viewed it in our tree viewer.
+If both the viewer and :doc:`Classification Tree<../classify/classificationtree>` are open, any run of the tree induction algorithm will immediately affect the visualization.
+You can thus use this combination to explore how the parameters of the induction algorithm influence the structure of the resulting tree.

 .. figure:: images/ClassificationTreeViewer-SimpleSchema.png